bmatcuk/terraform-provider-vagrant/README.md

   * `ssh_config.*.private_key` - private ssh key for the connection
   * `ssh_config.*.agent` - whether or not to use the agent for authentication (always "false" for now).

+If there is only one machine built by the Vagrantfile, the connection info will be set in the `resource` block so you can include provisioners without any additional configuration.
+However, if there are more than one machines, the connection info will not be set; you'll need to create some `null_resources` to do your provisioning.

 [the latest release]: https://github.com/bmatcuk/terraform-provider-vagrant/releases/latest
 [the terraform plugin directory]: https://www.terraform.io/docs/configuration/providers.html#third-party-plugins